tmaurice54/tns_embedded_training/Exercises/3_Exercise_FreeRTOS/ReadME.md

 Your first question will be to create a task (called Thread in CMSIS but Task by FreeRTOS) that will blink a the user LED.
 To achieve that the main file contains already the handle and the attributes for the task (line 46).
-You can see in `turnOnTask_attributes` that the task name is `blindTask` and that the priority is already set to normal.
+You can see in `blinkTask_attributes` that the task name is `blindTask` and that the priority is already set to normal.

 Now you have to create a function named `blinkTask` as follow :